Radiotherapy as “New Kid on the Block”: Uncommon indications

 • Piotr Wojcieszek, Radiation Oncologist, The Maria Sklodowska-Curie National Research Institute of Oncology, Gliwice Branch (PL)

-Head and neck cancer, including non-melanoma skin cancer, is the focus of this course.
-The guidelines and recommendations for diagnosis and treatment are constantly changing, so it's important for clinicians to stay updated.
-During the course, the faculty will lead attendees through the challenges of diagnosing, treating, with a particular focus on brachytherapy and the integrated therapeutic approach, and following up on cancer in the head and neck region..
+Course aim: Treatment of head and neck cancer, including non-melanoma skin cancer, with brachytherapy (Interventional Radiotherapy) is the focus of this course.
+The guidelines and recommendations for diagnosis and treatment are subject to constant change, just as there are new interesting developments and innovations.
+So, it's important for clinicians to stay updated.
+During the course, the faculty will lead attendees through the challenges of diagnosing and treating, with a particular focus on brachytherapy considering the integrated therapeutic approach, and follow-up on cancer in the head and neck region.

 Learning objectives: